sealvault/sealvault/README.md

 ## Features

+SealVault is the Web3 key manager that's got your back.

 ### Automated burner wallets :fire:

 When you add a dapp to your account, a new key is generated just for this dapp.